According to the US Bureau of Labor Statistics, the median hourly wage for maids in the Washington, DC area is only $12.22/hour.

 Auggie is from Minnesota and has worked in the cleaning industry for six years.
 She is married with one child and is passionate about makeup, style, and design.
 Customers with pets will be happy to know that she is a big animal lover.

 Shonta is from Virginia and has worked in the cleaning industry for nine years.
 She is a graduate of Spingarn High School, where she studied cosmetology.
-A self-described “people person,” Shonta strives to leave every customer with a smile on their face due to her great work.
+A self-described “people person,” she aims to leave every customer with a smile on their face.